-Please note: this guide only applies to websites that have WooCommerce e-commerce software installed.
+Please note: this guide only applies to websites that have the WordPress WooCommerce plugin installed.

 When taking payments via WooCommerce (e.g. via PayPal), your “Orders” page will show the following status labels:

 - Pending payment: This means the order has been created on your website, but the customer’s payment hasn’t been received yet.
 For example, it could mean the user has reached the PayPal screen, but not proceeded.
 In rare circumstances, it may mean that PayPal were not able to communicate back to your website to say a payment has been processed, so you should check your PayPal account / PayPal emails too.

 - Failed: The payment failed or was declined.

 - Processing: This means the customer’s payment has been received.
 The order is now awaiting dispatch, i.e. for you to process it.
 If you’re using WooCommerce to track your orders, you can click into the order and change the order status to “Completed” once you’ve dispatched the product(s).

 - Completed: The order is complete.
 No further action is needed.